Table of Contents

 Lying Triceps Extension (Skullcrushers)

-This is a great exercise to effectively overload the triceps, helping to increase muscle mass.
+This is a great exercise to effectively overload the triceps, helping to increase muscle mass and boose strength.

-There are a few different variations and you can choose to use either a dumbbell, kettlebell or an EZ curl bar for this movement.
-This can be done lying on the floor but it’s important to note that your range of motion will be reduced when compared to performing it on a flat bench.
+There are several variations and you can choose to use either a dumbbell, kettlebell or an EZ curl bar for this movement.
+This can be done lying on the floor but it’s worth noting that your range of motion will be reduced than if you were to do it on a flat bench.

 How To Perform Lying Tricep Extensions